 Applying for the examination

-The examination may be given in Dutch, English, French, German, Japanese, Portuguese, and Spanish.
+The examination may be taken in Dutch, English, French, German, Japanese, Portuguese, and Spanish.

-The examination encompasses all fields of diagnostic cytology (not only gynecologic cytology) and is given in three parts:
+The examination encompasses all fields of diagnostic cytology (not only gynecologic cytology, but also respiratory, peritoneal, urinary and FNA cytology), lasts around four hours and is given in three parts:

 - Multiple-choice test on projected visual images.